-343.12.2 Skis may be changed only if:

-- The skis or bindings are broken or damaged.
-The equipment failure must be proven to the Jury after the competition. - Equipment exchange boxes (Pit boxes, team boxes in Team Sprints) are in place at the competition. - In the case of any ski exchange, the competitor must do it outside of the track without help from any other person. - When ski exchange boxes (pit boxes) are provided for long distance or Skiathlon competitions, the competitor is permitted to change skis inside the pit box one or more times.
+- 343.12.2 Skis may be changed only if: - The skis or bindings are broken or damaged.
+The equipment failure must be proven to the Jury after the competition. - Equipment exchange boxes (Pit boxes, team boxes in Team Sprints) are in place at the competition. - 343.12.3 In the case of any ski exchange, the competitor must do it outside of the track without help from any other person. - 343.12.4 When ski exchange boxes (pit boxes) are provided for long distance or Skiathlon competitions, the competitor is permitted to change skis inside the pit box.
 All equipment exchanges must be done by the competitor within the assigned box without any assistance.

-The number of ski exchanges is limited to:

-- 1 time maximum at competitions up to 30 km - 2 times maximum at competitions longer than 30 km - When ski exchange boxes (pit boxes) are provided, overtaking along the access corridors to the boxes is only allowed on the side that is farthest from the boxes. - Waxing, scraping or cleaning of the competitor's skis during the competition is forbidden.
+The number of ski exchanges is limited to maximum 1 time.
+The replacement skis must be placed in exchange box before the competition - 343.12.5 When ski exchange boxes (pit boxes) are provided, overtaking along the access corridors to the boxes is only allowed on the side that is farthest from the boxes. - 343.12.6 Waxing, scraping or cleaning of the competitor's skis during the competition is forbidden.
 Exception: In classical technique competitions competitors may scrape their skis to remove snow and ice and add wax if necessary.
 Competitors may only be handed tools or materials and must do this outside of the track without help from any other person.
 It is not allowed to place branches, tools or materials on or adjacent to the groomed course.